Fundamental Analysis Guides

 What is an Income Statement?

 An income statement is a financial document that shows how much money a company made, spent, and earned over a period of time.
 It shows the revenue generated from sales activities and expenses incurred to produce those sales.
-The net income figure reported on the income statement is what’s left after all other expenses are accounted for and represents the profits or losses of the company.
+The net income figure reported on the income statement is what’s left after all other expenses are accounted for and represents the company’s profits or losses.

 Components of an income statement